ifthenpay/ifthenpay-sdk-php/readme.md

 ## 📖 Available Methods

-To use any of the methods shown next you must first instantiate the main class, after which you will have access to each payment method service objects.
+To use any of the methods shown next, you must first instantiate the main class, after which you will have access to each payment method service object.
-There is a payment method service for each of the payment methods ifthenpay provides, like Multibanco Dynamic, MB WAY, etc.
+There is a payment method service for each of the payment methods that ifthenpay provides, like Multibanco Dynamic, MB WAY, etc.
 Each service can be slightly different from its siblings, check the methods docs or refer to the examples for more information.

 **Note:** access to a payment method object that does not have the required configuration will return an exception.